Aicent-Stack/manifesto/README.md

 **⚪ [AICENT](http://aicent.com) | 💎 [RTTP](http://rttp.com) | 🔴 [RPKI](http://rpki.com) | 🟢 [ZCMK](http://zcmk.com) | 🟡 [GTIOT](http://gtiot.com) | 🟣 [AICENT-NET](http://aicent.net) | 🌿 [epoekie](http://epoekie.com)**

-# 📜 The Aicent Stack: Genesis Manifesto
+# 📜 The Aicent Stack: Genesis Manifesto & Hardcore Reference Architecture

 > *"Intention is the Source; Sovereignty is the Law.
 We are transitioning from the era of dumb data exchange to the epoch of cognitive synchronization."*